Michel-0/Nixie/README.md

 * **Socket**:
 IN-14 schematic and PCB
 * As well as a project footprint library and a project schematic symbols library.
-* Also the CAD models which weren't included in the default library.
+* Also the CAD models that weren't included in the default library.

 ### C++ VSCode project
 Pico software may or may not be added to this repository in near future.